 Storing Cut Onions

 It is an urban legend that cut onions are a magnet for bacteria and viruses.
 In fact, the cut surface of an onion is acidic and has sulfur compounds which inhibit bacteria and mold.
 This means it's perfectly fine to hang on to a leftover onion, whether you're dealing with half an onion, slices or chopped bits.
-Just store your extras in a sealed container in the refrigerator, and use them within 7 to 10 days.
-This advice comes directly from the USDA and the National Onion Council.
+Just store your extras in a sealed container in the refrigerator, and use them within 7 days.
+This advice comes directly from the National Onion Association.